 - Kaiyyonyadi Tailam: A very popular hair oil, Kayyonyadi tailam is made of coconut oil using herbs like bhringaraja, guduchi, amalaki, yastimadhu, daruharidra and cow milk.
 This is right for you if you have split ends, grey hair and hair fall.

 - Bhringamalakadi tailam: This is excellent for scalp problems and insomnia.
 With bringaraja and amla as the main ingredients, Bringamalakadi is soothing for the head and the eyes.
-It is also used in the treatment of eye disorders.
+It is also used in the treatment of eye disorders and head aches.

 - Durvadi kera tailam: Itchy head and dandruff?
 Durvadi it is!
 Prepared in coconut oil (or sesame oil), Durvadi relieves dandruff with the potent effects of durva leaves (Cynodon dactylon).

-- Dhurdhurapatradi Thailam: If you prefer sesame oil to coconut oil, then you can use Dhurdhurapatradi tailam to treat hair fall.
-It is made of the juice extract of dhurdurapathra (Datura metel) and is good for itchy scalp and dandruff.
+- Dhurdhurapatradi Thailam: If you prefer sesame oil to coconut oil, then you can use Dhurdhurapatradi tailam to treat hair fall and dandruff.
+It is made of the juice extract of dhurdurapathra (Datura metel) and is good for itching of the scalp and dandruff.
 Just note that some companies do prepare this oil is coconut oil base too.